Related Features

 Published on October 3, 2024

-Produced by Factory International for Manchester International Festival
+Producer: Factory International for Manchester International Festival

-Adapted by Park Avenue Armory
+Adapted by: Park Avenue Armory

-Choreography Sharon Eyal
+Choreographer: Sharon Eyal

-Co-Direction Caius Pawson of Young
+Co-directors: Gai Behar and Caius Pawson of Young

-Musical Curation Mattis With of Young
+Music curators: Mattis With of Young and DJ Ben UFO

-Creative Direction and Stage Design Daphnée Lanternier
+Creative director and Stage designer: Daphnée Lanternier

-Jewelry and Makeup Design Noa Eyal Beha
+Jewelry & makeup designer: Noa Eyal Beha

-Company Dancers: Darren Devaney, Guido Dutlih, Juan Gil, Alice Godfrey, Heloise Jocqueviel, Gregory Lau, Johnny McMillan, Keren Lurie Pardes, Nitzan Ressler
+Company dancers: Darren Devaney, Guido Dutlih, Juan Gil, Alice Godfrey, Heloise Jocqueviel, Gregory Lau, Johnny McMillan, Keren Lurie Pardes, Nitzan Ressler

-New York Dancers: Julia Ciesielka, Blu Furutate, Antonia Gillette, Michaella Ho, Destinee Jimenez, Nick LaMaina, Natalie Wong, Nina Longid, Julian Sanchez, Luc Simpson, Kailei Sin, Jeremy Villas
+New York dancers: Julia Ciesielka, Blu Furutate, Antonia Gillette, Michaella Ho, Destinee Jimenez, Nick LaMaina, Natalie Wong, Nina Longid, Julian Sanchez, Luc Simpson, Kailei Sin, Jeremy Villas

 Under the massive vaulted roof of The Park Avenue Armory, amid the flurry of New York Fashion Week, R.O.S.E, a week-long captivating experience with ritualistic dance movement stimulates every one of our senses.
 The stirring electronic soundscape played by DJ Ben UFO makes two-and-a-half-hours seem to disappear.